 The Full Stack

-For the practical companion to this article — all eight protection layers, what each one covers, and how they combine:
+This is the practical companion to this article.
+All six protection layers, what each one covers, and how they combine: